Belmar History + Art

 Present

-The project site, now the City’s newest park is located at 4th Street and Pico Blvd surrounding the new Civic Center Multipurpose Sports Field.
-The name Historic Belmar Park was approved by Santa Monica City Council on August 27, 2020.
 As part of the approval of the sports field, the Coastal Commission added a special condition requiring interpretive signage and an educational program that conveys the history of the African-American residents and business owners of the Belmar neighborhood that was formerly located here.

-Learn More about the project and further resources below.
+More about Historic Belmar Park.
+More about general plans at the Civic Center Campus.
 Contact us if you have a Belmar-related story you’d like to feature in our Archive!

 - Civic Field Approval Press Release, March 2019